Automatic Valves for Rain Barrels:

 Advertisement (content continues below ad):

 Make sure the pump is rated for enough flow to supply your emitters, and enough lift to get the water needed for your irrigation over the top of the barrel.
-Add the flow rate of all the emitters together to determine the flow rate needed for the pump. for example if you have 15 emitters that are rated at 1gph (gallon per hour) then the pump will need to supply at least 15 gph.
-If the barrel is 5 feet tall then the pump will need to lift the water 5 feet.
-Some pumps list a PSI output value rather than a foot of lift value.
-To convert PSI to feet of lift multiply PSI times 2.31.
-So a pump with a 5 PSI output will lift water 11 feet.
-(5 x 2.31= 11.55)
+Add the flow rate of all the emitters together to determine the flow rate needed for the pump.
+For example if you have 15 emitters that are rated at 1gph (gph means “gallons per hour”) then the pump will need to supply at least 15 gph.
+If the barrel is 5 feet tall then the pump will need to lift the water 5 feet just to get it out of the barrel.
+But you need to do more than get the water out of the barrel.
+You need pressure to move the water efficiently through the tubes and push it out through the drip emitters.
+That requires another 45 feet of elevation.
+So add your rain barrel height to the elevation needed to power the drip system.
+5 + 45 = 50 feet.
+So you want a pump with the capacity to move 15gph of water and lift it 50 feet.

 If you can find one the right size, a submersible pump is the easiest and best method.
 Unfortunately most are made to be fountain pumps or sump pumps and they don’t create enough water pressure.
 If you find one that will work for you, attach your irrigation hose to the pump, put the pump in the bottom of the barrel, and run the tube up over the top of the barrel.
 You will need a air vent at the high point on the tube near the top of the barrel (above the maximum water level) to prevent water from siphoning out of the barrel through the tube when the pump is not running.
 You can buy an air vent from any drip irrigation store.
 Or… a very simple and cheap way to create an air vent is to add a drip emitter on the hose at the top of the barrel, so that the water from the emitter drips back into the barrel and is not wasted.
 When the pump turns off, this emitter will allow air to flow back into the tube and the air will stop the water from siphoning out.